Tuffnell

 Tuffnell is a hamlet in the Canadian province of Saskatchewan.
+Access is from Highway 16.

 History

 The first post office was established in 1907 under the name of Fountain (with Charles Woodhead as postmaster).
 The name of the community changed to Tuffnell in 1909.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Tuffnell had a population of 5 living in 6 of its 9 total private dwellings, a change of from its 2016 population of 15.
 With a land area of 0.17 km2, it had a population density of in 2021.